pwittchen/learning-kubernetes/README.md

 # learning-kubernetes
-a repo created in order to learn the basics of kubernetes
+a repo created in order to learn the basics of kubernetes with my personal notes

 installation
 ------------